flet-dev/website/docs/tutorials/python-solitaire.md

 Let’s see how it looks now:
 [image]

-The full source code for this step can be found here [link].
+The full source code for this step can be found [here](https://github.com/flet-dev/examples/tree/main/python/tutorials/solitaire/solitaire-game-setup).

 Congratulations on completing the Solitaire game setup!
 You’ve created a full 52-card deck, bult layout with stock, waste, foundations and tableau piles, dealt the cards and revealed the top cards in tableau.
 Let’s move on to the next item on our todo list, which is Solitaire Rules.